jskinner/DefaultPackages/README.md

 *   Try to find a way to **reproduce** the problem and write down precise steps.
 It might be useful to include a code example for this. **if a specific code produces the bug, try to share the code**
 *   Workarounds or other related tips on how to avoid the issue are welcome.

-We won't slaughter you if you can't fulfill all of these steps but prepare to answer a few question if we think we're lacking information.
+We won't slaughter you if you can't fulfil all of these steps but prepare to answer a few question if we think we're lacking information.

 If you want to be really good at reporting bugs you can also read [these guidelines](https://landfill.bugzilla.org/bugzilla-tip/page.cgi?id=bug-writing.html) for bugzilla bugs.

 ## Filing an enhancement or a feature request